Roblox/roact/docs/concepts/elements-components.md

 # Elements and Components
 Roact is based entirely on the concept of reusable components.
-These components are then built up entirely of other components, creating a composable hierarchy that represents the UI of an application.
+Components are used by creating *elements* that describe what

 ## Elements
 Elements are directly created by a Roact application calling `Roact.createElement`.
 They represent the structure that should be presented at any given point.